FM broadcasting: Other subcarrier services

-Digital services are now also available.
-A 57 kHz subcarrier (phase locked to the third harmonic of the stereo pilot tone) is used to carry a low-bandwidth digital Radio Data System signal, providing extra features such as station name, Alternative Frequency (AF), traffic data for commercial GPS receivers and Radio text (RT).
+Digital data services are also available.
+A 57 kHz subcarrier (phase locked to the third harmonic of the stereo pilot tone) is used to carry a low-bandwidth digital Radio Data System signal, providing extra features such as station name, alternative frequency (AF), traffic data for satellite navigation systems and radio text (RT).
 This narrowband signal runs at only 1,187.5 bits per second, thus is only suitable for text.
 A few proprietary systems are used for private communications.
-A variant of RDS is the North American RBDS or "smart radio" system.
-In Germany the analog ARI system was used prior to RDS to alert motorists that traffic announcements were being broadcast (without disturbing other listeners).
+A variant of RDS is the North American RBDS.
+In Germany the analog ARI system was used prior to RDS to alert motorists that traffic announcements were broadcast (without disturbing other listeners).
 Plans to use ARI for other European countries led to the development of RDS as a more powerful system.
-RDS is designed to be capable of being used alongside ARI despite using identical subcarrier frequencies.
+RDS is designed to be capable of use alongside ARI despite using identical subcarrier frequencies.

-In the United States and Canada, digital radio services are being deployed within the FM band rather than using Eureka 147 or the Japanese standard ISDB.
+In the United States and Canada, digital radio services are deployed within the FM band rather than using Eureka 147 or the Japanese standard ISDB.
 This in-band on-channel approach, as do all digital radio techniques, makes use of advanced compressed audio.
-The proprietary iBiquity system, branded as "HD Radio", currently is authorized for "hybrid" mode operation, wherein both the conventional analog FM carrier and digital sideband subcarriers are transmitted.
-Eventually, presuming widespread deployment of HD Radio receivers, the analog services could theoretically be discontinued and the FM band become all digital.
+The proprietary iBiquity system, branded as HD Radio, is authorized for "hybrid" mode operation, wherein both the conventional analog FM carrier and digital sideband subcarriers are transmitted.

 Transmission power

 The output power of an FM broadcasting transmitter is one of the parameters that governs how far a transmission will cover.
-The other important parameters are the height of the transmitting antenna and the Antenna gain.
+The other important parameters are the height of the transmitting antenna and the antenna gain.
 Transmitter powers should be carefully chosen so that the required area is covered without causing interference to other stations further away.
 Practical transmitter powers range from a few milliwatts to 80 kW.
 As transmitter powers increase above a few kilowatts, the operating costs become high and only viable for large stations.
 The efficiency of larger transmitters is now better than 70% (AC power in to RF power out) for FM-only transmission.
 This compares to 50% before high efficiency switch-mode power supplies and LDMOS amplifiers were used.
 Efficiency drops dramatically if any digital HD Radio service is added.